Protection through Immunizations

-All of our clinics offer immunizations for all ages.
-Please call us at 330-723-9688, option 1 to determine your insurance coverage or to discuss insurance needs.
-For a full list of immunizations for children and adolescents by age, visit the Centers for Disease Control and Prevention (CDC) Immunization Schedules webpage.
+Our clinics offer vaccines for all ages.
+We can answer your vaccine questions.
+We can also help with insurance needs.
+For a list of vaccines for children and teens, visit the Centers for Disease Control and Prevention (CDC) Immunization Schedules webpage.

 Everyone 6 months of age and older should get a flu vaccine every season, especially people at high risk.